-If you’re trying to get your life together and become more organised, a bullet journal may be the tool you need to help.
+If you’re trying to get your life together and become more organized, a bullet journal may be the tool you need to help.
 Starting a bullet journal has a bounty of benefits and this post will show you how to slay your goals, your finances and your whole life using a bullet journal.

 Bullet Journal 101: What’s a Bullet Journal?

 In bullet journaling, you’re basically combining all of your thoughts, finances, schedules, to-do lists, and miscellaneous life notes into a single journal.
 It’s a way to organize all of those different things you try to keep up with on a daily basis.
 It’s super fun to keep a bullet journal and also very helpful in reducing overall stress and anxiety.